hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 - AU Core Responders **SHALL** correctly populate the element with all _Must Support_ sub-elements for which a value is known.
 - AU Core Requesters **SHALL** accept resource without error if _Must Support_ sub-elements are present and containing any valid value.

-For example, in the AU Core Patient Profile, the ``name` element is labelled *Must Support* and has *Must Support* sub-elements `family` and `given`.
+For example, in the AU Core Practitioner Profile, the `name` element is labelled *Must Support* and has *Must Support* sub-elements `family` and `given`.
 When claiming conformance to this profile:
-- AU Core Responders **SHALL** correctly populate a value in `Patient.name.family` and `Patient.name.given` if the value for those sub-elements is known.
+- AU Core Responders **SHALL** correctly populate a value in `Practitioner.name.family` and `Practitioner.name.given` if the value for those sub-elements is known.
-- AU Core Requesters **SHALL** accept a Patient resource without error if `Patient.name` present and contains valid values in `family` and `given` sub-element.
+- AU Core Requesters **SHALL** accept a Patient resource without error if `Practitioner.name` is present and contains valid values in `Practitioner.name.family` and `Practitioner.name.given` sub-elements.

 ##### Must Support - Resource References
 Some elements labelled as *Must Support* reference multiple resource types or profiles such as `Observation.performer`.
 In such cases: